yujiri8/yujiri.xyz/software/evil.md

 ## "Document" formats

 Compared to HTML files, document formats have basically no advantages.
 The biggest disadvantage is that you need specific applications to read them.
 You can't open a PDF in a text editor; you need a "PDF viewer".
 And while most browsers can render PDFs natively, *they shouldn't have to*, because HTML exists.
-That browsers have to [implement PDF support](https://github.com/mozilla/pdf.js) <span class="note">Notice the commit count on that repository.
-How many thousands of hours do you think were put into it?
-I cloned it and [counted the source lines](https://github.com/AlDanial/cloc) at well over 100k.</span> as well as HTML [adds to the complexity and bugginess](features) of browsers (as well as the difficulty of new browsers [entering the market](/protagonism/market)).
+That browsers have to [implement PDF support](https://github.com/mozilla/pdf.js) <span class="note">It's over 100k lines of code.
+How many thousands of hours do you think were put into it?</span> as well as HTML [adds to the complexity and bugginess](features) of browsers (as well as the difficulty of new browsers [entering the market](/protagonism/market)).

 Making matters worse, document formats besides PDF have compatibility issues.
 Unix operating systems don't usually come with viewers for them preinstalled.
 [PDFs are not the worst](https://www.xpdfreader.com) but stuff like .xlsx or .ppt tends to require installing something absurdly heavyweight like [libreoffice](https://www.libreoffice.org).